 - 1/2 tsp (heaping) salt

-In a medium bowl, mash banana until almost smooth.
-Push to one side.
-Add ground chia and water on one side, whisking together, and then combining with the banana.
+In a medium bowl, combine flax and water, whisking together, and then combine with the applesauce.
 Put vinegar in measuring cup, and top up with non-dairy milk to make 2 cups.
 Stir in to banana mixture, along with melted butter and vanilla.